 Participation in this project is entirely voluntary.
-The data collected through the MSOD Project will be analysed to answer questions about numbers of medical students trained, the type and location of undergraduate and postgraduate training placements, how these experiences influence eventual career destinations and other questions associated with the demographic, educational and career intentions data.
-Analyses may be done by Medical Deans, government agencies or other researchers with the appropriate ethical clearance.
-Data analyses will be conducted using protocols that ensure strict privacy and security of the data and reports will never identify individuals.
-Consent to complete the MSWS is provided by the participant via a tick box at the start of the questionnaire.
+The data collected through the MSOD Project will be published each year in the MSOD National Data Report .
+Further analysis may be done by Medical Deans, government agencies or other researchers with the appropriate ethical clearance and in accordance with our Data Access Policy.
+Data analysis will be conducted using protocols that ensure strict privacy and security of the data and reports will never identify individuals.
+Consent to complete the MSOD survey is provided by the participant via a tick box at the start of the questionnaire.
 Participants can withdraw their consent to continue to participate in the MSOD Project at any time by contacting Medical Deans office on 02 8084 6557 or firstname.lastname@example.org.

 |University||Ethics File Number||Human Research Ethics Website|

 |Griffith University||MED/18/08/HREC||Click to visit website|

 |The University of Adelaide||H-145-2008||Click to visit website|

 |The University of Melbourne||HREC 0930972||Click to visit website|

 |The University of New England||HE09016p||Ethics administered by Newcastle on behalf of UNE.
 Refer to Newcastle contact details.
 Quote UNE ethics file number.|